krishaamer/green-filter-research/research/literature/web3.md

 #### Carbon Labels {#carbon-labels}

 Adding CO2 labels for consumer products have been discussed for decades (Adam Corner (2012)).
 Cohen and Vandenbergh (2012) argues carbon labels do influence consumer choice towards sustainability.
 Academic literature has looked at even minute detail such as color and positioning of the label (Zhou et al. (2019)).
 There is some indication consumers are willing to pay a small premium for low-CO2 products (Xu and Lin (2022)).
-All else being equal, consumers choose the option with a lower CO2 number (Carlsson, Kataria, and Lampi (2022)).
+All else being equal, consumers choose the option with a lower CO2 number (Carlsson, Kataria and Lampi (2022)).
 Nonetheless, the idea of *Carbon Labelling* is yet to find mainstream adoption.

 There’s some evidence to suggest labeling low CO2 food enables people to choose a *climatarian diet* in a large-scale study Lohmann et al. (2022) of UK university students, however the impact of carbon labels on the market share of low-carbon meals is negligible.
 Labels alone are not enough. underlines Edenbrandt and Lagerkvist (2022) in Sweden in a study which found a negative correlation between worrying about climate impact and interest in climate information on products, suggesting a need for wider environmental education programs.
 Asioli et al. (2022) found differences between countries, where Spanish and British consumers chose meat products with *‘No antibiotics ever’* over a *Carbon Trust* label, whereas French consumers chose CO2 labeled meat products.

 Brian Kateman (2020): Carbon labeling is voluntary and practiced by only a handful of companies.
 The U.S. restaurant chain *Just Salad* , U.K.-based vegan meat-alternative *Quorn* and plant milk *Oatly* provide carbon labeling on their products.
 ClimatePartner (2020): Companies like ClimatePartner and Carbon Calories offers labeling consumer goods with emission data as a service.
 The Carbon Trust (n.d.): The Carbon Trust reports it’s certified 27 thousand product footprints.

--   Digitalisation “Digital Receipts and Customer Loyalty in One Platform \| ReceiptHero” (n.d.)
-Digital Receipts to be able to track your carbon footprint
+-   Digitalisation Anon. (n.d.d) Digital Receipts to be able to track your carbon footprint

 -   Ivanova et al. (2020) “establish consumption options with a high mitigation potential measured in tons of CO2 equivalent per capita per year.”